mod-cpp/pacman/test/exercises/22_exercises.md

 Implement [PacManAI::pelletClosestToPacman][1] and test your implementation with the test in [testPacmanAI.cpp][2] called _"Find pellet closest to PacMan"_

+Note: In the [testPacmanAI.cpp][2] test called _"Find pellet closest to PacMan"_ a Catch2 feature is used called a Data Generator.
+This lets you reuse the test across different input values, see the [Catch2 documentation for Data Generators][3].

 The function should return the position of the pellet that is "closest" to PacMan.

 ```cpp